GREEN AND CIRCULAR ECONOMY: RICERCA, INNOVAZIONE E NUOVE OPPORTUNITÀ (2020-11)

 Veronika Zavratnik , Argene Superina and Emilija Stojmenova Duh.
 Faculty of Electrical Engineering, University of Ljubljana.

 The COST-Lisbon International Conference Education: What’s next?
 Formal education & training and the transition from school to work in rural areas is the result of an in-progress multidisciplinary scientific network on rural NEETs among researchers from 27 European countries.
 This network is working, since October 2019, as a four-year COST Action (CA18213 – Rural NEET Youths Network). [...]

 With digital technology changing the face of the agricultural world how can we continue to utilise and implement new and existing digital technology into the sector.
 Many nations are looking to further update their processes, technology and systems to implement more efficient and environmentally friendly methods of farming to meet the new demands of the [...]

-The LIVERUR project identifies Living Labs as innovative business models that are currently being developed in rural areas, and will conduct socio-economic analyzes to identify, describe and compare the differences between the new approach of Living Lab and more entrepreneurial traditional approaches (mass production, development of prices, optimizing cost structures with companies, rationalization).
+The LIVERUR project identifies innovative business models within the newly developed circular rural living labs, and will conduct socio-economic-technology analyzes to identify, describe and compare the differences between the new approach of Living Lab and more entrepreneurial traditional approaches.